Employee Benefits Services

 Vermont

 The state began planning to implement the Green Mountain Secure Retirement Plan in 2017, a voluntary multiple employer plan (MEP) designed for employers with 50 or fewer employees.
-Self-employed business owners can also participate.
-The program is scheduled to launch in December 2022.
-Employees will be automatically enrolled but have the ability to opt out.
-Employers also have the option of matching contributions.
+However, the contract with the plan administrator expired and the program is on hold.

 Virginia

-Tentatively scheduled to launch its pilot in March 2023 with a possible program launch on July 1, 2023, RetirePath Virginia requires employers with 25 or more employees to participate if they have been in business at least two years and don’t offer an employee retirement plan.
+Tentatively scheduled to launch on July 1, 2023, RetirePath Virginia requires employers with 25 or more employees to participate if they have been in business at least two years and don’t offer an employee retirement plan.
 The goal is to offer nearly 800,000 private-sector employees a chance to start saving for retirement.

 Washington State